Eschatologue/CM_wiki/docs/class/artificer/artilerist.md

 You've learned how to create a magical cannon.

 ***Creating a Cannon.*** Using Woodcarver's Tools or Smith's Tools, you can take a **:rsc-a: Magic**{ .rsc } action to magically create a Small or Tiny Eldritch Cannon in an unoccupied space on a horizontal surface within 5 feet of you.
 A Small Eldritch Cannon occupies its space, and a Tiny one can be held in one hand.
 You can have only one cannon at a time and can't create one while your cannon is present.
-Once you create a Cannon, you cannot do so again until you finish a Short or Long Rest.
+Once you create a Cannon, you cannot do so again until you finish a **:rest-short: Short** or **:rest-long: Long Rest**.

 ***Cannon's Statistics.*** The cannon is a magical object.
 Regardless of size, the cannon has an AC of 18 and a number of Hit Points equal to five times your Artificer level.
 It has :dmg-imm: Immunity to :dmg-posn: Poison damage and :dmg-psyc: Psychic damage.
 If it is forced to make an ability check or a saving throw, treat all its ability scores as 10 (+0).
 If the [:spell-lv0: Mending] spell is cast on it, it regains 2d6 Hit Points.
 It disappears if it is reduced to 0 Hit Points or after 1 hour.
 You can dismiss it early as an action.